cs2113-s25/cs2113-s25.github.io/labs/6_enigma.md

 The Enigma machine was used by the Germans in WWII to send encoded messages.
 At the time, it was a breakthrough in cryptography, and was essentially an extremely advanced substitution cipher.
 The Enigma machine is also famous for not just being a very advanced cipher, but also because it was broken by none other than Alan Turing, whom many consider the founder of computer science.

 In this lab, we will model a simplified version of the Enigma machine.
 If you're interested in learning more, [Prof. Gavin Taylor](https://www.usna.edu/Users/cs/taylor/) (USNA) has a comprehensive [write up on the topic](https://www.usna.edu/Users/cs/nchamber/courses/ic211/s19/lab/l04/realenigma.html).
 (More details and an image are found at the end of this lab.)
+You can also view an [interactive demo](https://www.101computing.net/enigma-machine-emulator/) of the Enigma machine (thanks Manaaf!).

 ### What you need to know for this lab